 Everyone processes alcohol differently, and your BAC depends on various factors.
 The number of drinks consumed, your body weight, enzyme production, and the amount of time in which the drinks were consumed all impact your BAC.
 Despite the myths that claim otherwise, there is no quick fix for sobering up.
 Simply chugging coffee or water won’t make an impact on your BAC.
 Your body needs time to process the alcohol naturally—no matter how many drinks you’ve had.

 Compared to drunk driving, buzzed driving is a bit more ambiguous in legal terms.
-Laws pertaining to buzzed driving differ from state to state and may have different ramifications.
+Laws on buzzed driving differ from state to state and may have different ramifications.
 You can still receive a DUI for buzzed driving in many states if a police officer pulls you over.

 Some of these buzzed driving charges can be pleaded to a lesser charge known as a “wet reckless” charge.
 In these cases, you’re pleading guilty to reckless driving instead of a DUI or DWAI, a lesser charge.
 However, in most cases, the individual will still be required to complete an alcohol education course.